tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-load-lidar-data-with-pdal.md

 This guide will walk through the steps to download sample LiDAR data, load it into Postgres with PDAL, and confirm functionality using the `pgpointcloud` extension.

-The content of this guide was made possible with [Tembo Cloud](https://cloud.tembo.io/)'s Geospatial Stack.
+The Postgres instance used in this guide was powered by [Tembo Cloud](https://cloud.tembo.io/)'s Geospatial Stack.
 To learn more about the Geospatial Stack [click here](https://tembo.io/docs/product/stacks/analytical/geospatial).

 ## Table of contents